nikoshet/terraform-eks-lens/README.md

 ```
 Download Your cluster's specific terraform file ({clustername}.tf) from the EKS Lens console and place it in.

-If you have EC2 cluster (not eks) in this account/region then you should create a aws_iam_user
+If you have EC2 cluster (not eks) in this account/region then you should create an aws_iam_user.

 Open the aws_iam_user.tf file and enable it.

 Configure your cluster provider in the {clustername}_provider.tf file.